Outpatient Services that offer hope and a comprehensive array of effective mental health services for those of all ages.

 Home-based services: Intensive mental health services provided to children with significiant emotional/behavioral concerns, who are at risk of out-of-home placement or who are returning to the community from out-of-home placement.
 This intensive mental health service package includes skills sessions for the individual, family skills sessions, individual therapy and family psychotherapy.
 The selection of the components and the frequency of services are determined by a diagnostic assessment and individualized treatment plan.

-DBT Intensive Outpatient Services: Dialectical Behavior Therapy (DBT) Services for the multi-diagnostic, difficult to treat, significant emotional/behavioral dysregulation patterned adolescent participant who may have borderline or other Axis II traits, or an emerging personality disorder.
-Weekly services include DBT Individual Therapy with phone coaching and Multi-Family Skills Group.
+DBT Intensive Outpatient Services: Dialectical Behavior Therapy (DBT) Services for the multi-diagnostic, difficult to treat, significant emotional/behavioral dysregulation patterned adolescent participant who may have borderline traits, or an emerging personality disorder.
+Weekly services include DBT Individual Therapy with phone coaching and individual skills training.
 Services are provided by DBT qualified, trained and experienced mental health professionals and practitioners.